spiceai

 Spice.ai is designed to be extensible with extension points documented at EXTENSIBILITY.md.
 Build custom Data Connectors, Data Accelerators, Catalog Connectors, Secret Stores, Models, or Embeddings.

-π See the Roadmap to v1.0-stable for upcoming features.
+π See the Roadmap for upcoming features.

 We greatly appreciate and value your support!
 You can help Spice in a number of ways: